mattw1285/MyConfig/README.md

 ---

 ```
 "Your infrastructure should be a graveyard...
-Much like your list of nearly
+Just like your list of nearly
 complete project"
 ```